NeetKB/MakersBnB/README.md

 ## 🌟 Features

+     * User Authentication: Users can create an account and log in.
+Passwords are encrypted in the database.
      * Design & Responsiveness: Leveraging Bootstrap for modern UI components and responsiveness.
-    * _User Authentication:_ Users can create an account and log in.
-Passwords are encrypted in the database.
+     * Database Management: Utilizes PostgreSQL for robust, scalable, and reliable data storage.
+     * Testing Suite: Implements pytest for unit and integration testing, ensuring high code quality and reliability.
+     * Routing: Employs Flask's URL routing for intuitive navigation across pages.
+     * Environment Configuration: Integrates configuration management with .env files for secure handling of sensitive information.
+     * Error Handling: Provides comprehensive error handling for better debugging and user feedback

 ## 🔧 Prerequisites